valeryanych/yandexAlgorithmTraining/README.md

 # yandexAlgorithmTraining
-There are solutions for problem from course "Algorithms' training" from Yandex.
+There are my solutions for problem from course "Algorithms' training" from Yandex.